 Thinking about renewable fuels or recharging systems?
 We can help.
 Financial modeling & project planning.
 Carbon/Cost trade-off analysis, distributed energy resource (DERs) analysis & integration planning.

-Renewable fuels from local and regional resources.
-Solar and wind power to gas and fuels projects utilizing municipal, agricultural, food, and forest waste.
+Clean, renewable fuels from local and regional resources.
 Complete project development and commissioning.
+Systems to convert solar and wind power to gas and for liquid fuels from municipal, agricultural, food, and forest waste.

-Trucks are an essential component of our civilized society.
-Unfortunately, traditional truck fuel availability is driven by ever tightening world oil markets.
+Trucks, heavy transport, are an essential component of our civilized society.
+Unfortunately, traditional fuel availability is driven by ever tightening world oil markets.

 Availability of affordable fossil based fuels is increasingly balanced on the thin edge of war, rapidly falling rates of investment return, and dwindling production alternatives.
 The slightest disruption would send the cost skyrocketing.

-Additionally, an extremely serious and growing problem is the disproportionately large cost of air & climate pollution traditional truck fuels create across the globe daily.
+Additionally, an extremely serious problem is the disproportionately large cost of air pollution traditional truck fuels create across the globe daily.
 Converting one truck to clean fuel would be the equivalent of converting hundreds of cars.
-See The Future of Trucks section below and watch the Nikola founder interview discussing clean fuel alternatives.
+(See below - The Future of Trucks, Nikola Motors